Bordered Heegaard Floer homology: Invariance and pairing: Preliminaries on knot Floer homology

+It is more traditional to define the Maslov gradings in terms of holomorphic disks crossing the basepoint $z$.
+This is normalized by considering $\CFa(S^3)$, defined as holomorphic disks which do not cross the basepoint $w$ (i.e., set $U=0$ in the chain complex defined in Equation~\eqref{eq:DiffCFKm} and ignore its Alexander filtration), and require that the resulting homology is supported in degree zero with respect to the Maslov grading.
+Our present formulation defines gradings in terms of disks which never cross $z$.
+The equivalence of the two points of view follows from the fact that $\gCFKm(K)/(U=1)$ is the chain complex $\CFa(S^3)$, using the basepoint $z$ in place of $w$.

-Recall also that knot Floer homology naturally gives rise to an integral valued concordance invariant~$\tau$ for knots~\cite{OS03:4BallGenus}.
-One construction of~$\tau$ comes from considering the filtered chain homotopy type of $\CFKa(S^3)=\CFKm(S^3)/(U=0)$ with its induced knot filtration.
+Knot Floer homology naturally gives rise to an integral valued concordance invariant~$\gls*{tau}$ for knots~\cite{OS03:4BallGenus}.
+One construction of~$\tau$ comes from considering the filtered chain homotopy type of $\CFKa(K)$.
 From this point of view, $\tau(K)$ is the minimal $s$ for which the generator of $H_*(\CFa(S^3))$ can be represented as a sum of generators in Alexander grading less than or equal to $s$.
-Alternatively, $\tau$ has an interpretation from the associated graded object $\HFKm(K)$, namely,
+In an alternative formulation, $\tau$ has an interpretation from the associated graded object $\HFKm(K)$, namely,

-(see, for example, \cite[Lemma~A.2]{OST}).
+(See, for example, \cite[Lemma~A.2]{OST}.)

+The above definition of the Alexander grading carries over with little change to the more general case where $K\subset Y$ is a null-homologous knot in an arbitrary closed, oriented three-manifold (rather than just $S^3$).
+The Maslov grading is a little more subtle; but that is because Maslov gradings on closed manifolds are more complicated.
+Our present applications, however, primarily concern the case where $Y=S^3$.

-\subsection{From \textalt{$\CFDa$}{CFD} to \textalt{$\HFKm$}{HFK-}}
+\section{From \textalt{$\CFDa$}{CFD\textasciicircum} to \textalt{$\HFKm$}{HFK-}}